Accounting Cost-Volume-Profit Analysis

 5. Improve efficiency and productivity

-We have reviewed the CVP analysis and you can probably note that it is an extremely simple and useful managerial tool.
+Now that we have reviewed CVP analysis, you can probably note that it is an extremely simple and useful managerial tool.
 However, it has certain limitations because several simplifying assumptions are made in CVP analysis.
 Such assumptions include the following:

-• Sales price and variable cost per unit do not change with volume (while in real life they might change due to economy of scale).
+• Selling prices and variable costs per unit do not change with volume (while in real life they might change due to the economy of scale).

 • Total fixed costs do not change (which is often true only in the short run).